 You may report side effects to your national health agency.

-- Take this drug with fatty foods.
+- Give this drug with fatty foods.
 There are many fatty foods.
 Some of these are eggs; butter; peanut butter; cheese pizza; or whole-milk dairy products like whole milk, cheese, or yogurt.
-If you are not sure what types of foods are fatty, talk with your doctor.
+If you are not sure what types of foods are fatty, talk with the doctor.

 - This drug has 2 different colored tablets.
-Be sure you know when to take each tablet.
+Be sure you know when to give each tablet.
 If you have questions, talk with your pharmacist.

-- If you miss the morning dose by more than 6 hours, take the missed dose as soon as you think about it and skip the evening dose.
+- If your child misses the morning dose by more than 6 hours, give the missed dose as soon as you think about it and have your child skip the evening dose.

-- If you miss the evening dose by more than 6 hours, skip the missed dose and go back to your normal time.
+- If your child misses the evening dose by more than 6 hours, skip the missed dose and go back to your child’s normal time.

 - Store at room temperature in a dry place.
 Do not store in a bathroom.